BenPortner/geojson-atlas/README.md

 - World country maps in 110m, 50m and 10m resolutions.
 - Country-level files with admin-1 subdivisions (states and provinces) in 10m resolution.
 - Postprocessed country geometries for practical rendering use-cases (antimeridian-safe and mainland variants).
-- Region maps (currently only Europe).
+- Region maps (currently only Europe and North America).
 - Projected map variants (exported in pseudo-WGS84 coordinates specifically for Web Mercator renderers).

 ## Map Variants and Naming